 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-The fund operates with a focus on North American startups, emphasizing sectors such as mining, critical minerals, space engineering, and chemical and bioengineering.
-Mines Venture Fund aims to provide not only capital but also operational expertise and access to a strong academic and commercial network, facilitating the growth of its portfolio companies.
+The fund operates with a focus on North American startups, particularly those in deep tech sectors.
+It aims to provide not only capital but also operational expertise and access to a strong academic and commercial network.
+This unique positioning allows Mines Venture Fund to support the growth of companies that are at the forefront of technological advancements.

-Mines Venture Fund invests primarily in deep tech startups at the seed stage, concentrating on sectors that include mining, critical minerals, space engineering, and chemical and bioengineering.
-The fund seeks to support companies that are at the forefront of technological advancements and innovation.
+Mines Venture Fund invests primarily in deep tech startups, with a particular emphasis on sectors such as mining, critical minerals, space engineering, and chemical and bioengineering.
+The fund seeks to identify and support companies that are pioneering advancements in these areas, providing them with the necessary capital and operational expertise to thrive.

-Ed Messman: Director at Mines Venture Fund, Ed has extensive experience in venture capital and deep tech investments.
+Ed Messman: Director at Mines Venture Fund, Ed has extensive experience in venture capital and a strong background in supporting deep tech startups.

 What are the investment criteria for Mines Venture Fund?